 What will the sidewalks look like?

-The project is looking to include an activation zone along the sunny north side of Dewdney Avenue.
-The activation zone will be adjacent to existing development, and could include:
+The project incorporates a widened sidewalk on the north side and a multi-use pathway on the south side, both separated from the roadway by a landscaped boulevard.
+The project also includes a public activation space along the sunny north side of Dewdney Avenue.
+The public activation space will be adjacent to existing development, and could include:

 - Spill out area for patio/café